 Being too hot at night can lead to insomnia, not to mention extra loads of laundry from the sweaty sheets.
-Luckily, there a few things you can do to stop sweating at night.
+Luckily, there a few things you can do bid adieu to sweaty sleep once and for all.

 Don’t let your sheets be the cause of overheating.
 While satin may feel nice, cotton sheets are by far the best material since they are the most breathable.
-The all organic, 300 thread count cotton sheet set from Eight are a great choice for summer.
+Here’s NY Mag’s top cooling sheets, ranked.

 Chances are you have a down comforter on your bed year round.
 Many people don’t think of removing their comforter all together or replacing it with a thinner quilt, but this can make all the difference.
 You don’t go to bed in sweatpants and socks during the summer, and you shouldn’t go to bed under a giant, warm comforter either.

-If you still find that you’re excessively sweating, talk to your doctor.
+If you still find that you’re excessively sweating, we recommend you talk to your doctor.